 Hi, my name is David.
 I’m a BW fine-art photographer (in addition to other things).
-My work tends to focus on the small details and compact scenes from our everyday locations.
+My work tends to focus on the small details and compact scenes from everyday locations.
 Nothing epic, nothing out of reach.
 I think amazing photography comes from the photographer and not the location.

 My site name, TheTakingLens, is a reference to the first camera I used for serious photography, a Yashica Mat-124.
-The Yashica is a TLR (twin lens reflex) camera, where the lower film exposing lens is known as the the taking lens (the upper one being the viewing lens).
+The Yashica is a TLR (twin lens reflex) camera, where the lower film exposing lens is known as the taking lens (the upper one being the viewing lens).
 I loved this camera for its analog aesthetic and manual mode of operation, as well as the quirky square images it produced.
 Although I no longer shoot with a TLR, the square format has stuck with me and continues to dominate my work.